Cloud-CV/Fabrik/README.md

     ```
     cp settings/dev.sample.py settings/dev.py
     ```

+4. Install redis server and replace the hostname to 'localhost' in settings/common.py line 99.
+    ```
+    sudo apt-get install redis-server
+    ```

-4. If you have Caffe, Keras and Tensorflow already installed on your computer, skip this step
+5. If you have Caffe, Keras and Tensorflow already installed on your computer, skip this step
     * For Linux users
         ```
         cd Fabrik/requirements